Site icon RealCallAIBlog

 Multi-Layered Verification

-Cross-check company and recruiter identities via multiple sources.
+Cross-check company and recruiter identities via multiple sources:

 Leveraging Professional Networks and Resources